Dávid Bukovský

-Dávid Bukovský (born 27 August 2007) is a Slovak professional footballer who plays for OFK Dynamo Malženice on loan from Spartak Trnava.
+Dávid Bukovský (born 27 August 2007) is a Slovak professional footballer who plays for Spartak Trnava.

 Club career

+Bukovský on his debut against Aston Villa.

 Spartak Trnava

 Bukovský is a product of Spartak Trnava academy, signing to the academy at age 15.
 He was considered a talented forward.
 On 15 July 2024 he signed his first professional contract with the club, signing on a 3-year long deal alongside teammate Martin Turanský.

-He played his first game for Spartak in a 3–0 loss to English side Aston Villa in a friendly.
+Bukovský played his first game for Spartak in a 3–0 loss to English side Aston Villa in a summer friendly, coming off the bench in the 80th minute.
+He had a chance to score in the 90th minute but his shot went over the goal.